nidhikumar/leetcode/README.md

 04 Mar 2024 - Good number <br>
 05 Mar 2024 - Count 1s in a binary <br>
 06 Mar 2024 - Fibonacci DP <br>
+25 Mar 2024 - Number smaller than itself in an array <br>